Hancock Cemetery

 Hancock Cemetery is a historic cemetery on the Hancock Adams Common, across from the United First Parish Church, in Quincy, Massachusetts, United States.
-It is named after Reverend John Hancock (1702–1744), father of Founding Father John Hancock.
+It is named after Reverend John Hancock Jr. (1702–1744), father of Founding Father John Hancock.

 The cemetery was founded c.
 1640 (the date of the earliest documented graves), and is the only tangible remainder of the early settlement of the area.
-It was the resting place of Presidents John Adams and John Quincy Adams and their wives, Abigail Adams and Louisa Adams (respectively), before they were moved to the crypt in the United First Parish Church.
+It was the burial place of Presidents John Adams and John Quincy Adams and their wives, Abigail Adams and Louisa Adams (respectively), before they were moved to the crypt in the United First Parish Church.
 The cemetery was listed on the National Register of Historic Places in 1982.